Esri/workflowmanager-viewer-flex/README.md

 * Easily configurable to meet custom business needs and requirements - no programming skills required to deploy.
 * Source code available for Flex developers that want to customize the web application.

+## Support
+[Flex 3.x versions of Web API and Viewers were retired](https://support.esri.com/en/Products/More-Products/legacy-products/arcgis-api-for-flex/3-x#product-support) on June 1, 2016.
+This retirement includes the Workflow Manager Flex Viewer.

+We recommend you upgrade to the [Workflow Manager JavaScript Viewer](https://github.com/esri/workflowmanager-viewer-js).

 ## Instructions

 Deployment: